rsvsaha/react-DragAndDrop-PWA/README.md

 ### Message Box Component
 This is a dynamic text output element which can be used as a standard text output or message box.

-Property | Input Type | Meaning
+Property | Input Type | Description
 -------- | ---------- | -------
-messageVariable | Variable Name | The variable from which the message box output value will be taken. backgroundColor | Hexadecimal Color Code | The background color of the Message Box Component
+messageVariable | Variable Name | The variable from which the message box output value will be taken backgroundColor | Hexadecimal Color Code | The background color of the Message Box Component

+Apart from these components there are 5 buttons in the designer page.
+The purpose of those buttons are described as under.